-This shop uses Wisp inside their menu on mobile.
+This shop uses the notification feed inside their menu on mobile.
 When you open the menu, you can see the the feed through the continuation of the red badge.

-It was really important to us that Wisp can fee like a part of your site instead of a widget, if that's what you want.
-Even though it's a bit more difficult, the custom feed is our most popular implementation of Wisp.
+It was really important to us that the notification feed can feel like a part of your site instead of a floating widget, if that's what you want.
+Even though it's a bit more difficult, the custom feed is our most popular implementation.

 Notifications are the content you want to deliver to your visitors.
 A notification has two main pieces: